zuka-byte/Pixel-6a-Nethunter_Karnel/README.md

 - This disables all Magisk modules for that boot
 - Use `adb root` then disable the module: `touch /data/adb/modules/nethunter-hid/disable`

-**Rucky says "kernel not supported"**
-- Rucky checks for `/dev/hidg0` — confirm it exists with `adb shell ls /dev/hidg0`
-- If it exists but Rucky still complains, check Rucky has root access granted in Magisk

----

 ## Authors